dbogatic/crypto_wallet/README.md

 hd-wallet-derive is a command-line tool that derives bip32 addresses and private keys for Bitcoin and many altcoins.
 Derivation reports show privkey (wif encoded), xprv, xpub, and address.
 Source: [hd-wallet-derive](https://github.com/dan-da/hd-wallet-derive)

-* First we install the tool by cloning the hd-derive-repo, install Hypertext Preprocessor [PHP](https://www.php.net/manual/en/intro-whatis.php) and [Composer](https://getcomposer.org/), a dependency manager for PHP.
+* First we install the tool by cloning the hd-wallet-derive-repo, install Hypertext Preprocessor [PHP](https://www.php.net/manual/en/intro-whatis.php) and [Composer](https://getcomposer.org/), a dependency manager for PHP.

 * Next, we run a command line from hd-wallet-derive to derive private and public keys for BTC-test and ETH accounts.
 We use f" string to pass our mnemonic phrase from .env file and coin code from [constants.py](https://github.com/dbogatic/crypto_wallet/blob/main/constants.py) file into the command.